Veisy/WordListRoomSample/README.md

 ## Updates
   ### 21.02.2021
   UI Update
-  *//TODO Swipe to delete with UNDO, update with UNDO*
+  Delete option with UNDO is added.
+  Update option with UNDO is added.

   ### 20.02.2021
   Search Feature has been added.
 The search made in the database is dynamically displayed in the RecyclerView.